-(iii) Four cases studies in the form of short videos that focus upon companies / organisations that either provide design services, or have internal programmes and departments that use methods (e.g. Nile, Sopra Steria, Scottish Government, AndThen),
+(iii) Four practice-based case studies in the form of short videos that focus upon companies, practitioners and organisations that either provide design services, or have internal programmes and departments that use service design methods (e.g. Nile, Data + Design Lab, AndThen);

-(iv) An on-line group / activity where participants are able to discuss issues that emerge from the readings and case studies and familiarise themselves with key concepts ahead of the intensive days.
+(iv) A group activity where participants are able to discuss issues that emerge from the readings and case studies and familiarise themselves with key concepts ahead of the intensive days.

 The two-day intensive component comprises an initial day for experiencing a selection of methods, followed by a second day which centres upon students working in teams to initiate the development of a service design methodology in response to a design brief.
-Day 1 is split into 4 parts:
+Day 1 is as follows:

-(ii) A seminar will introduce established service design methods: e.g. persona development, journey mapping, Jobs To Be Done;
+(ii) Short seminars will introduce established service design methods: e.g. service blueprints, journey mapping, Jobs To Be Done;

 Day 2 is split into 4 parts:

-(i) One or more external parties will present service management and design challenges in which service design methods are required to be adapted to suit a specific audience / community / sector / digital service;
+(i) Students will be presented with a service management and design challenge in which service design methods are required to be applied to a specific context;

 (ii) Students will work in groups to form 'design studios' consisting of online and offline members with different skills.
-Groups will work together to develop preliminary responses to the brief, assembling a series of components that respond to the challenges.
-Online tools including Miro will be used to support ideation;
+Groups will work together to develop preliminary responses to the brief, working towards a ¿pitch¿ for a service design project.
+Online tools including Miro will be used to support ideation and collaboration.

 The student experience will integrate personal learning objectives within a group / studio environment.
 It will combine individual study together with structured tutor led workshops, a virtual studio culture, seminars and tutorials, toward the understanding and subsequent design of a service design toolkit.
 It will link the work and personal experiences of the student together with the historical and contemporary discipline of service design and appreciate its application in the creation of inclusive human-centred services.